omrijsharon/NetworkModule/README.md

 # NetworkModule
 An easy way to create a fully connected network with pytorch.
-Contains additional module functions that can be added to Sequential.
+This module contains an additional function modules that can be used with pytorch Sequential.

 ## How to use the module?